 The phrase as well as creates one of those situations where you may have to make a judgment call about comma usage.
-As a general rule, it doesn’t need a comma before it unless it’s a part of a non-restrictive clause.
+As a general rule, you don’t need a comma before as well as.